nicolasdschmidt/GeradorDeSistemaLinear/README.md

 	-16 12 20 0 15 28
 	18 1 0 -19 0 -37

-Cuidado com a linha vazia no fim do arquivo, porque dependendo do seu leitor, pode dar erro.
+Cuidado com a linha vazia no fim do arquivo porque, dependendo do seu leitor, pode dar erro.